 The other day I was in a public restroom and you know how when you look down at the floor you can see feet at the bottom of the stall next to you?

-But your purse?
-Please, I beg of you, don't ever set it on the floor of a restroom!
-Your purse touches so many nasty place and then what do you do when you get home?
-You throw it down on the kitchen counter or table.
+Please, I'm begging you to never, ever set your purse on the floor of a restroom.
+Think about it, your purse touches so many nasty places and then what do you do when you get home?
+You throw it down on the kitchen counter or on the table.
 Do you ever stop to think about how many germs you're spreading when you do that?

-In a study by Initial Washroom Hygiene, 20% of purses swabbed for germs were found to be dirtier than the average toilet seat!
+In a study by Initial Washroom Hygiene, 20 percent of purses swabbed for germs were found to be dirtier than the average toilet seat!
 But that's not all - even the things inside your purse aren't safe.
 Makeup, lotions and cell phones were all found to contain high levels of bacteria.